Patrick-ring-motive/Forbidden-Techniques-JS/README.md

     }
   })();

-  // clone inputs to the cobstructors so they don't consume them (()=>{
+  // clone inputs to the constructors so they don't get consumed (()=>{
     const _Request = Request;
     const $Request = class Request extends _Request{